OutSystems/docs-product/src/develop/ui/inputs/upload.md

     ![Set File Content and File Name variables](images/upload-4-ss.png)

+### Save the uploaded file
-**Note:** To save the uploaded file, you can use a Client Action to call a Server Action to send the file to the server.
+There are several ways to save the uploaded file.
+For example,  you can use a Client Action to call a Server Action to send the file to the server.
 To do this:

-* Create a Button or Link, and inside the associated Client Action, call the Server Action.
+1. Create a Button or Link, and inside the associated Client Action, call the Server Action.
-* The Server Action should have an input parameter to accept the contents of the BinaryDataVar variable.
+1. Ensure the Server Action has an input parameter to accept the contents of the BinaryDataVar variable.

-* Inside the Server Action, create the logic to process or store the uploaded file.
+1. Inside the Server Action, create the logic to process or store the uploaded file.

 After following these steps and publishing the module, you can test the pattern in your app.